 The multiplicity of architectural styles and building designs, all bunched up together, is quite wonderful.

-The sixth floor viewing room is only accessible by an elevator, and to access the MacKintosh Tower on the north side, the way up is a spectacular helical staircase.
+The sixth floor viewing room is reached by an elevator.
+To access the MacKintosh Tower on the north side, the only way up is by this staircase.

-The Lighthouse is one of the UK’s extraordinary observation towers, and old GLASGOW has one of the most complex skylines.
+The Lighthouse contains one of the UK’s extraordinary observation towers.